Ibuprofen Before Getting A Tattoo – What You Should Know

 Why Is It Bad To Take Ibuprofen Before A Tattoo Session?

-Taking ibuprofen before getting a tattoo is generally discouraged, as it delays blood clot formation.
-This may lead to severe bleeding, weakness, bad tattoo outcomes, and affect the wound healing process.
-Let us look at them in detail below.
+Taking Ibuprofen before a tattoo session is generally discouraged, as it delays blood clot formation.
+This may lead to severe bleeding, weakness, and bad tattoo outcomes, and may affect the wound-healing process.
+However, you may consider taking Tylenol before a tattoo, as it is not a blood thinner.
+Let us look at the downside of taking Ibuprofen before a tattoo session in detail below.

 1. May Cause Excessive Bleeding